 Mardi Gras Parade: This South Louisiana style parade takes place two Saturdays prior to Fat Tuesday (Mardi Gras Day), and rolls just days after the annual Mardi Gras Ball.
 For crazy Krewe-member floats and non-Krewe floats, marching bands and other entries, join the Krewe of Denham Springs as it hosts an afternoon full of fun and excitement.
 Parade starts at Denham Springs High School at 3:00 p.m., rolls south on Range, west on Florida and concludes on Veterans Blvd.
 For more information, call (225) 665-8121.

-Pioneer Day: Every first Saturday in March, travel back in time as artisans and craftsmen dress in period clothing, exhibit tools and equipment of yesterday and demonstrate how our ancestors produced their wares and products.
+Pioneer Day: Travel back in time as artisans and craftsmen dress in period clothing, exhibit tools and equipment of yesterday and demonstrate how our ancestors produced their wares and products.
 Come enjoy the day as they line up on Mattie Street (closed to traffic).
 Inside the Old City Hall Welcome Center and Museum, you’ll find quilters and rug hookers.
 Many vendors will have their products for sale.
 Stroll up and down Range Avenue where the downtown merchants have special sales at all of the shops in the Antique & Arts Village.
 For more information, call (225) 667-8308 or (225) 667-7512.